 Pharmaceutical technicians are supervised by and work closely with pharmacists.
 Typically technicians process prescription requests that are presented by patients in writing, delivered electronically, or in some states, submitted over the phone.
 After verifying the information technicians retrieve the medication, measure it, price it, prepare the labels and record the amount and dosage.
 Technicians also may keep patient records and prepare insurance claims.

-Employment projections by the BLS indicated that job opportunities for pharmaceutical technicians would increase by 20 percent from 2012-2022.
+Employment projections by the BLS indicated that job opportunities for pharmaceutical technicians would increase faster than the average through 2028.
 Job prospects were expected to be especially good for certified technicians and those with previous experience or formal training.

 Registration and Certification Information